 How to Use Groups

-Before you create a list group, you’ll first need to create a list in MailChimp.
-When you’re ready to create a new group in your list, first decide what you want to call your group category and group names.
+When you're ready to create a new group in your list, first decide what you want to call your group category and group names.

 Ways to Add Subscribers to a Group